Mister-JP/scenario-tracker/docs/DEBUG.md

-# Debugging Guide for Scenario Viewer
+# Comprehensive Debugging Guide for Scenario Viewer

-This document explains how to use the debugging system in the Scenario Viewer application.
+This guide explains the advanced logging and debugging system in the Scenario Viewer application, designed to help both developers and users troubleshoot issues effectively.

-## Overview
+## Logging System Overview

-The Scenario Viewer includes a comprehensive logging system designed to help debug issues during development and troubleshoot problems in production.
-The system offers the following features:
+The Scenario Viewer includes a powerful and flexible logging system with the following capabilities:

-- Multiple log levels (DEBUG, INFO, WARN, ERROR)
+- **Multiple Log Levels**: TRACE, DEBUG, INFO, WARN, ERROR, NONE
-- Namespace-based logging to focus on specific components
+- **Namespace-based Logging**: Focus on specific components
-- UI configuration panel to control logging at runtime
-- Persistent settings via localStorage
-- Formatted log output with timestamps and visual styling
-- Performance optimizations to minimize impact when not needed
+- **Interactive Debug UI**: Configure logging in real-time
+- **Log History**: View and analyze past log entries
+- **Performance Monitoring**: Track function execution times
+- **Context Tracking**: Maintain state across operations
+- **Log Bucketing**: Group repetitive log messages
+- **Export Capabilities**: Save logs for external analysis

 ## Log Levels

-The system supports the following log levels, in order of verbosity:
+The system supports these log levels, in order of increasing severity:

-1. **DEBUG** - Detailed information for debugging purposes
+1. **TRACE** - Most detailed information for deep debugging
+2. **DEBUG** - Diagnostic information useful during development
-2. **INFO** - General application flow and important events
+3. **INFO** - General application flow and important events
-3. **WARN** - Potentially problematic situations that don't prevent operation
+4. **WARN** - Potentially problematic situations that don't prevent operation
-4. **ERROR** - Error conditions that need attention
+5. **ERROR** - Error conditions that need immediate attention
-5. **NONE** - Special level used to disable logging entirely
+6. **NONE** - Special level used to disable logging entirely

-By default, the system shows only WARN and ERROR messages to keep the console clean, but you can adjust this through the UI.
+By default, the system shows only WARN and ERROR messages to keep the console clean, but you can adjust this through the Debug UI.

-## Using the Debug Panel
+## Using the Debug UI

-The application includes a debug panel accessible through the "🐞 Debug" button in the top-right corner of the header.
-This panel allows you to:
+The application includes a comprehensive debug panel accessible through the "🐞 Debug" button in the top-right corner of the header.

+### Settings Tab

+The Settings tab allows you to configure global logging options:

-- Set the global log level
+- **Global Log Level**: Set the minimum log level for all components
+- **Display Options**: Toggle timestamps, namespace display, and log bucketing
+- **Advanced Settings**: Configure log history size
+- **Actions**: Reset to defaults, enable all debugging, or clear log history

+### Namespaces Tab

+The Namespaces tab allows you to:

+- **Filter Namespaces**: Apply a regex pattern to show only matching namespaces
-- Configure log levels for specific components
+- **Configure Log Levels**: Set specific log levels for individual components
-- Toggle display of timestamps and namespaces
+- **Add Custom Namespaces**: Add and configure additional namespaces

+### Logs Tab

+The Logs tab provides a live view of the application log history:

+- **Filter by Level**: Show only logs at or above a specific level
+- **Text Filter**: Search for specific content in logs
-- Reset configuration to defaults
+- **Clear Logs**: Reset the log history
-- Enable verbose debugging for all components

-Changes made in this panel are saved in localStorage and persisted between sessions.
+- **Export Logs**: Save logs to a file for external analysis

+### Performance Tab

+The Performance tab offers tools and examples for performance monitoring:

+- **Code Examples**: How to use performance measurement tools
+- **Test Functions**: Try out performance monitoring

 ## URL Parameters